mmp2/megaman/README.md

 ```
 $ make test
 ```
-to run the unit tests.
-The tests are run on Python versions 2.7
+to run the unit tests. ``megaman`` is tested on Python versions 2.7, 3.4, and 3.5.

 ## Authors
 - [James McQueen](http://www.stat.washington.edu/people/jmcq/)